raoulcapello/demo-dashboard-react-typescript/README.md

 ## Live Preview & Deployment

-This project is continuously deployed and instantly previewable via Lovable.
-For more details or a live demo, visit the [Lovable Project Page](https://lovable.dev/projects/9a3a3c78-d31f-4c7b-94bd-d0fa61d03f19).
+This project is instantly previewable via Netlify, you can find it [here](https://demodashboardvotinginfo.netlify.app/).

 ## Getting Started (for Developers)

-Interested in running or contributing to this project locally?
+Interested in running this project locally?
 Follow these steps:

 ### Prerequisites